In US meeting, Philippines says it will assert South China Sea rights

 This is AI generated summarization, which may have errors.
 For context, always refer to the full article.

-Speaking at the US State Department, Enrique Manalo accused China of “escalation of its harassment” of the Philippines, while US Defense Secretary Lloyd Austin said Washington stood with Manila against what he described as “coercion.”
+Speaking at the US State Department, Philippine Foreign Secretary Enrique Manalo accused China of “escalation of its harassment” of the Philippines, while US Defense Secretary Lloyd Austin said Washington stood with Manila against what he described as “coercion.”

 Recent maritime run-ins between China and the Philippines, a US treaty ally, have made the highly strategic South China Sea a potential flashpoint between Washington and Beijing.